rehanvdm/cdk-express-pipeline/docs/FAQ.md

 "array<cdk-express-pipeline.ExpressStack>" when overriding aws-cdk-lib.Stack.
 Change it to "array<aws-cdk-lib.Stack>"
 ```

-The alternative is to leave `.dependencies` signature as is, override it and throw an error if it's used on the
+The alternative is to leave `.dependencies` signature as is and mark it is as deprecated.
+The JS Doc marks it as
-instantiated class.
-The JS Doc marks it as deprecated and suggests to use `.expressDependencies()` instead.
+deprecated and suggests to use `.expressDependencies()` instead.
+We can not throw an error in this method as it is
+used by the default Synthesizer

 The same goes for `.addDependency(...)`, where `.addExpressDependency(...)` should be used in its place.